What are Community Conversations?

 They’re at the coalface every single day.
 They have loads of good ideas about how to make things run better.

 And people who rely heavily on the NHS

 We also wanted to talk to people who rely on the NHS or care services for their daily well-being.

 Because if we don’t meet their needs, then we haven’t come up with plans that are any good.

 What happens next

-Between these three groups we’ll get a good understanding of the things that matter to people about health and care, and people’s priorities for change.
+Between these three groups we’re gaining a good understanding of the things that matter to people about health and care, and people’s priorities for change.

-We’ll then take all that amazing richness – people’s experiences and ideas for what could be done differently – and feed it into the next stage of the process.
+We’re then taking all that amazing richness – people’s experiences and ideas for what could be done differently – and feeding it into the next stage of the process.